Software firm Clearwater Analytics explores $2 billion sale -sources

 Notable fintech SaaS deals so far this year include Plaid's $5.3 billion sale to Visa Inc V.N and Social Finance Inc's (SoFi's) $1.2 billion acquisition of payments software company Galileo Financial Technologies.

-(Reporting by David French and Krystal Hu in New York Editing by Nick Zieminski)
+(Reporting by David French and Krystal Hu in New York; Editing by Nick Zieminski and Tom Brown)

 ((davidj.french@thomsonreuters.com; +1 646 223 5211; Reuters Messaging: davidj.french.thomsonreuters.com@reuters.net))